-A local entrepreneurial business, Lolly Wolly Doodle, is rapidly expanding through the use of social media and landed themselves on CBS news due to their ingenuity and social media business model!
+A local entrepreneurial business, Lolly Wolly Doodle, is rapidly expanding through the use of social media and landed themselves on major news networks due to their ingenuity and social media business model!
 Steve Case, AOL co-founder, is investing $20 million in this exploding company in Lexington, which is now producing 30,000 kids garments a month with over 580,000 loyal fans and customers on Facebook.
 Check out MSNBC videos and the CBS news video advertising this inspirational success story of entrepreneur Brandi Temple, founder and CEO of Lolly Wolly Doodle!

 Housed in a former furniture factory, Image Wizards has an ingenious niche with technological high definition photographic imaging on aluminum, which boasts intense reflectivity for photography and outlasts paper art by 50 years.
-Check out the FOX8 news video about this innovative company in Lexington!
+Check out the MacVoices TV video about this innovative company in Lexington!

 Lexington has a rich history, is centrally located in what is known as the Piedmont Triad area of North Carolina, and prides itself as a business friendly community.
 Vigorous efforts are underway to completely redevelop the Depot District, home to the now City-owned eighteen acre former Lexington Furniture Plant 1 property, and to secure a passenger rail stop in Lexington by 2015.
 The Lexington Farmers Market has already made its home in the Depot District.
 Please contact us to find out how your business can too!